All Episodes

 I thought, you know, for seven years we heard repeal, replace.

-Seven of your colleagues, they just flipped their position because that it was real this time, like many in the House, you know, all those show votes.
+Like many in the House, you know, all those show votes.

-Here's what I I want to say though.
+Here's what I want to say, though.

-They want dreamers.
+They want DREAMers.

-To me, I interpret that as they hate Trump more than they cared about government workers or dreamers or DACA.
+To me, I interpret that as they hate Trump more than they cared about government workers or DREAMers or DACA.

-And I'll tell you the other thing, you know, now what is this obsession with abortion up to dilation that they're support?
+You know, now what is this obsession with abortion up to dilation that they're supporting?

 Like Virginia, New York, New Mexico, Rhode Island, California, five states out of nowhere are fighting for this.

-What what is why did they think that's the most popular thing people are thinking about and want?
+Why did they think that's the most popular thing people are thinking about and want?

 Because they don't.